poldracklab/crn_deploy/README.md

-# CRN - Docker Compose
+# CRN - Docker Deployment

 This repository contains a docker configuration setup to build the full CRN stack.
 This includes:
 - [bids-core](https://github.com/poldracklab/bids-core)